subutai-io/documentation/user/pages/03.software-components/03.management-console/02.get-to-know/docs.md

 * **Notifications and logs**
   The Notification bell with a number indicates the presence of notifications or logs.
 These notify you of available updates, task status, and change in Console settings or components.

   💡 If you want to view log details, go to System > Updates.

   Click the bell to display the list of notifications.

+  A few notes about managing notifications:
+  * For notifications that provide options or controls, like the image above, you may choose your preferred action as necessary.
+  * Click Clear to remove all notifications displayed in the list.